I am a diplomat, although the proper term is (Generalist) Foreign Service Officer with the U.S. Department of State.

 This blog is all about the journey of becoming a diplomat and about what happens after.
-I write from my experience working in several different embassies, sections, and countries.
+I have a lot to say on the subject, since I've already worked in different embassies, sections, and countries for a decade.

-But I started noticing that few people understand what’s going on in embassies and what diplomats actually do.
-I can hardly blame them—I barely knew myself before I started working there!
+Once I started working in embassies, I noticed that few people understand what diplomacy really is and what diplomats actually do.
+To be honest, I barely knew it myself before I started the job.

 Now I'm driven to share my stories and information about diplomacy so that more people (including my own family and friends) understand what diplomats do – both personally and professionally.

 Everything on this blog is my very own, personal opinion.